valkey-io/valkey-doc/topics/installation.md

 1. Make sure the port Valkey uses to listen for connections (by default 6379 and additionally 16379 if you run Valkey in cluster mode, plus 26379 for Sentinel) is firewalled, so that it is not possible to contact Valkey from the outside world.
 2. Use a configuration file where the `bind` directive is set in order to guarantee that Valkey listens on only the network interfaces you are using.
 For example, only the loopback interface (127.0.0.1) if you are accessing Valkey locally from the same computer.
-3. Use the `requirepass` option to add an additional layer of security so that clients will be required to authenticate using the `AUTH` command.
+3. Set up authenticaltion using [Access Control List (ACL)](acl.md) or use the `requirepass` option to add an additional layer of security so that clients will be required to authenticate using the `AUTH` command.
-4. Use [spiped](https://www.tarsnap.com/spiped.html) or another SSL tunneling software to encrypt traffic between Valkey servers and Valkey clients if your environment requires encryption.
+4. Use [TLS](encryption.md) to encrypt traffic between Valkey servers and Valkey clients if your environment requires encryption.

-Note that a Valkey instance exposed to the internet without any security [is very simple to exploit](http://antirez.com/news/96), so make sure you understand the above and apply **at least** a firewall layer.
+Make sure you understand the above and apply **at least** a firewall layer.
 After the firewall is in place, try to connect with `valkey-cli` from an external host to confirm that the instance is not reachable.

 ## Use Valkey from your application